Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 [19] Upper Darby [nr Philadelphia], PA (USA), Tower Theater

-[20] New York City, NY (USA), Beacon Theater
+[20] New York City, NY (USA), Beacon Theatre

-[22] Albany, NY (USA), The Palace
+[22] Albany, NY (USA), Palace Theatre

-[23] Syracuse, NY (USA), Lowes Theater
+[23] Syracuse, NY (USA), Loew's State Theatre

 [24] Rochester, NY (USA)